-All courses above the 1000 level require completion of course prerequisites.
-In order to take LAS courses at the 2000-level or higher, students must complete the Writing Requirement.
+All courses above the 1000 level and some at the 1000 level require completion of course prerequisites.
+In order to take LAS courses at the 2000- level or higher, students must complete the Writing Requirement.
 Students are responsible for ensuring they have met all necessary prerequisites.
 Students may be granted entry to a class without the required prerequisite only with the written permission of the course instructor.